The Best Winter Activities in Banff

 9. Banff Gondola

 There isn’t a bad view in Banff, but there is something up heading up the Banff Gondola that takes your breath away.
-It offers views of some incredible mountain ranges, views of Banff’s town, and a board-walk that has perfect perches to take photos.
+It offers views of some incredible mountain ranges, views of Banff’s town, and a boardwalk that has perfect perches to take photos.

-couple on a balcony overlooking the town
+couple on a balcony overlooking the town of Banff

 10. Icefields Parkway